Sohaib404/SoundStrips/README.md

 ## Troubleshooting

- The application "SoundStrips-Server" must always have the "images" folder, LICENSE.txt, and README.txt in the same directory for the application to start.
+ The application "SoundStrips-Server" must always have the "images" folder, LICENSE.txt, and README.md in the same directory for the application to start.

  Although this project calls for addressable LED light strips, it is possible to get this working for any light or component that can be interfaced using an Arduino by altering the code in the arduino file.